GoldenbergLab/naming-and-documentation-conventions/README.md

 - `download`: scripts for downloading data
 - `class`: code and data associated with classes that were taken by the lab
 - `tools`: general tools associated with the lab

-And, they **should start with** the name of the project.

-**Body**

-The rest of the repo's name should include information that would help an outside observer identify the project content of the repo.
-Please follow these guidelines:

 #### Use all lowercase letters.